 - Appropriate designated staff and other personnel across campus will be notified to aid in the search and location of the student.
 Contact with the student will be attempted using text messaging, cellular phone calls, Facebook and email.

-- If search efforts are unsuccessful in locating the student in a reasonable amount of time as determined by the dean of student affairs in consultation with Security OR it is apparent immediately that the student is a missing person (e.g. witnessed abduction), OR it has been determined that the student has been missing for more than 24 hours, the Dean of Student Affairs (or designee) in collaboration with Juilliard Public Safety will contact the appropriate law enforcement agency to report the student as a missing person (Regardless of whether the student has identified a contact person, is above the age of 18, or is an emancipated minor).
+- If search efforts are unsuccessful in locating the student in a reasonable amount of time as determined by the dean of student development in consultation with Security OR it is apparent immediately that the student is a missing person (e.g. witnessed abduction), OR it has been determined that the student has been missing for more than 24 hours, the dean of student development (or designee) in collaboration with Juilliard Public Safety will contact the appropriate law enforcement agency to report the student as a missing person (Regardless of whether the student has identified a contact person, is above the age of 18, or is an emancipated minor).
 Law enforcement will take charge of the investigation with assistance from School officials.

-- No later than 24 hours after determining that a student is missing, the dean of student affairs, assistant dean of student affairs, or designee will notify the emergency contact previously identified by the student (for students 18 and over) or the custodial parent/guardian (for students under the age of 18) and advise that the student is believed to be missing.
+- No later than 24 hours after determining that a student is missing, the dean of student development, associate dean of student development, or designee will notify the emergency contact previously identified by the student (for students 18 and over) or the custodial parent/guardian (for students under the age of 18) and advise that the student is believed to be missing.

 Missing Students’ Communications